Bundesliga: Schalke chairman Clemens Tönnies resigns | DW | 30.06.2020

 The resignation comes days after Schalke fans protested in Gelsenkirchen, where the club is based, calling for Tönnies to step down.

-Tönnies became a member of Schalke's advisory board in 1994 and had spent the last 19 years as its chairman.
+Tönnies became a member of Schalke's supervisory board in 1994 and had spent the last 19 years as its chairman.
+The club said it would reveal who would serve the remainder of Tönnies' term as chairman at a later date.

 "Clemens Tönnies has played a decisive role in establishing [Schalke] as one of the sporting and economic heavyweights in the Bundesliga over the past 26 years," the club's marketing director Alexander Jobst and manager of sport Jochen Schneider said in a joint statement.